theLowBudgetDev/VocalMail/README.md

 ## How It Works

 The application uses the browser's `MediaRecorder` API to capture voice commands.
 This audio is sent to a Genkit AI flow, which uses Google's AI models to first transcribe the audio and then understand the user's intent.
 Based on the recognized command, the application performs an action, such as navigating to a new page, reading an email aloud, or filtering a list.
 All text-to-speech is handled by another AI flow and cached on the client to ensure a smooth and efficient experience.
-All user and email data is stored in a local SQLite database for persistence.
+All user and email data is served from a mock, in-memory data store for demonstration purposes.